AGM-Studio/EasySQL/README.md

 # Update data with following command
 MyTable.update(MyTable.Premium, True, EasySQL.WhereIsEqual(MyTable.ID, 3).OR(EasySQL.WhereIsEqual(MyTable.Name, 'Sam')))

-# Not sure if you should update or insert?
+# Not sure if you should update or insert and don't have primary or unique keys?
 Use set and it will be handled
-MyTable.set([MyTable.ID, MyTable.Name, MyTable.Balance, MyTable.Premium], [5, 'Nathaniel', 50, False], where=EasySQL.WhereIsEqual(MyTable.ID, 5))
+MyTable.set(MyTable.columns, [6, 'Nathaniel', 50, False], where=EasySQL.WhereIsEqual(MyTable.ID, 5))

+# And if you have unique and primary keys set let insert handle duplicates for you
+MyTable.insert(MyTable.columns, [3, 'Jack', 5000, False], update_on_dup=True)

 # Safety error on delete/update/set without a where statement
 # MyTable.delete() -> raise EasySQL.DatabaseSafetyException